equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ## Download/Create your GCP Keys for your service accounts and activate APIs for your project
-The GKE on-prem install requires several servicea accounts and keys to be created.
-See the [Google documenation](https://cloud.google.com/gke-on-prem/docs/how-to/service-accounts) for more detials.
-You can create these keys manually, or use a provided helper scrip to make the keys for you.
+The GKE on-prem install requires several service accounts and keys to be created.
+See the [Google documenation](https://cloud.google.com/gke-on-prem/docs/how-to/service-accounts) for more details.
+You can create these keys manually, or use a provided helper script to make the keys for you.

 The Terraform files expect the keys to use the following naming convention, matching that of the Google documentation:
 * register-key.json